EastonKimura/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [ ] What problem does the context API help solve? enables us to share specific forms of data across all levels of the application
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
-Why is the store known as a 'single source of truth' in a redux application?
+Why is the store known as a 'single source of truth' in a redux application? an action is a object that tells the reducer how to change the state.
+Reducer is a function that returns some state data.
+Store is an object that holds the applications state data.
 - [ ] What is the difference between Application state and Component state?
-When would be a good time to use one over the other?
+When would be a good time to use one over the other? application state is narrowed down through cursor paths. sub component may not have access to the entire application state.
+If you want something tweaked or changed application is better but the sub components cannot be seen outside of their component.
 - [ ] Describe `redux-thunk`, what does it allow us to do?
-How does it change our `action-creators`?
+How does it change our `action-creators`? middleware that lets you call action creators that return a function instead of an object.
 - [ ] What is your favorite state management system you've learned and this sprint?
-Please explain why!
+Please explain why! my favorite is redux thunk because its the communication for an external API to retrieve or save data and makes it very easy.

 ## Project Set Up